-- 4.1 The interim Annual Governance Statement for 2023-24 is attached as an Appendix to this report for consideration by Members. - 4.2 For 2023-24, the review identified the following governance issues: - Contract renewals and non-compliant spend analysis is an area of ongoing activity/improvement.
-Progress has been/continues to be impacted by staffing levels within the Procurement team. - Within Culture, Communities and Educational Resources (CCER) a Business Classification Framework has been developed and implementation is ongoing. - Within Physical Assets, a routine review of records is being addressed but requires more regular attention in some areas of the service.
+- 4.1 The interim Annual Governance Statement for 2024-25 is attached as an Appendix to this report for consideration by Members. - 4.2 For 2024-25, the review identified the following governance issues: - Contract renewals and non-compliant spend analysis is an area of ongoing activity/improvement.
+Progress has been/continues to be impacted by service staffing levels/resource issues in some areas. - Within Physical Assets, a routine review of records is being addressed but requires more regular attention in some service areas. - A number of agreed actions from the Managing Attendance audit were incorporated into the Chris21 Upgrade project which was planned to be implemented by 31 December 2024 but the timescale has now been revised to 30 September 2025. - 4.3 Members are asked to consider the detail of the interim Annual Governance Statement for 2024-25 and approve the actions identified by management to improve the internal control environment.